 Why would an initialization fail?

 To keep the initialization as minimal as possible, only the absolute essential portions of a device or program are tested.
 In the example of computer memory that we used earlier, only certain sections of memory are tested and not every section of memory.
-If the crucial sections are working properly, the computer will complete the initialization.
+If the crucial sections are working properly, the computer completes the initialization.
 However, if other parts of the memory are bad, the computer could generate an error related to memory.